dequelabs/axe-core/doc/API.md

 	This example will disable the rules with the ids of `color-contrast` and `valid-lang`.
 All other rules will run.
 The list of valid rule ids is specified in the section below.

+##### Callback Parameter

+The callback parameter is a function that will be called when the asynchronous `axe.a11yCheck` function completes.
+The callback function is passed a single parameter - the results object of the `axe.a11yCheck` call.

 #### Results Object